The Rust Performance Book

 There are four inline attributes that can be used on Rust functions.

 • None.
 The compiler will decide itself if the function should be inlined.
-This will depend on factors such as the optimization level and the size of the function.
-Non-generic functions will never be inlined across crate boundaries unless link-time optimization is used; generic functions might be.
+This will depend on factors such as the optimization level, the size of the function, whether the function is generic, and if the inlining is across a crate boundary.

 • #[inline].
-This suggests that the function should be inlined, including across crate boundaries.
+This suggests that the function should be inlined.

 • #[inline(always)].
-This strongly suggests that the function should be inlined, including across crate boundaries.
+This strongly suggests that the function should be inlined.

 • #[inline(never)].
 This strongly suggests that the function should not be inlined.